akrzelj-ossunist/React-node/README.md

 Front-backend app

-Allows to add, list atributes, find elements
+Allows to add, delete, list object atributes, find objects

-Reads json file, sends json object to react in which we can list in this case all cats, add new cat that is passed trough POST method to node in where we save that new cat in existing json.
+Reads json file, sends json object to react in which we can list in this case all cats, add new cat that is passed trough POST method to node in where we save that new cat in existing json also we can delete any cat from json file with same method i take info from client side on which cat we wanna delete and send that info to server side(node) where we remove that cat from json object and than we save that in json.

 For this to run u will need: